oleg-nenashev/demo-jenkins-config-as-code/README.md

 Having a local agent build is a prerequisite for using the master for high-speed builds with Maven repository caching.
-For this purpose there is an image in `Docker.agent`.
+For this purpose there is a custom Dockerfile in the `/agent` folder.

 ```shell
 cd agent && docker build -t onenashev/jenkins-demo-maven-builder .